 - Make a list.
 If you have a lot to do (see #3 above), and it is causing stress, make a list.
 Crossing things off your list also gives you a sense of accomplishment which is a positive feeling.

 - Do deep breathing exercises.
 Deep breathing exercises can have a lot of benefits to your overall health.
 Take deep breaths in, hold it for several seconds and slowly exhale.
 Repeat this for a minute or two.

 - Get distracted.
 Step away from what is causing you anxiety or depression.
 Try to lose yourself in something else, like a puzzle, an easy project, adult coloring books, yard work or whatever can keep you distracted for a while.

 - Take a walk.
 Walking outdoors is great for your health.
 Not only is the exercise good, fresh air and sunshine are helpful for your overall health.
 Plus, taking a walk can distract you (#6) and help you slow down (#3) as well.

 - Use your five senses.
 Do something that engages different senses.
 Notice what is around you using sight, touch, smell, sound, and taste.
 This will give your mind a break from things that may be causing stress.

-This holiday season may not be what anyone is used to or what anyone expected, but that is okay.
-Be kind to yourself and others and enjoy the holiday season however you celebrate it.
+This holiday season can hold a lot of different feelings and emotions, and that is okay.
+Be kind to yourself and others.
+And, most importantly, enjoy the holiday season however you celebrate it.